The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Character of the MIT in GeSb Te

-Kato and Tanaka studied the annealing process in Ge$_2$Sb$_2$Te$_5$ films, a related material.\cite{Kato.Tana} They concluded that, in the face-centered cubic phase, the chemical potential is situated 0.15~eV above the valence band edge.\cite{Kato.Tana} This value is considerably larger than the excitation energy of a shallow doping level, estimated as 8.6~meV in Ref.\ \onlinecite{Sie.etal.11}.
+The annealing process in Ge$_2$Sb$_2$Te$_5$ films, a related material, was studied by Kato and Tanaka.\cite{Kato.Tana} They concluded that, in the face-centered cubic phase, the chemical potential is situated 0.15~eV above the valence band edge.\cite{Kato.Tana} This value is considerably larger than the excitation energy of a shallow doping level, estimated as 8.6~meV in Ref.\ \onlinecite{Sie.etal.11}.
 Thus, this position of the chemical potential supports the hypothesis that deep levels with strongly localized wave functions play an essential role.

-Moreover, the relevance of conventional shallow impurity states is doubtful due to the following two reasons: (i) Textbook derivations of the properties of a shallow impurity state consider a single impurity in an otherwise perfect infinite crystal.
-It is therefore questionable to make use of these results in a situation with a very large number of crystal imperfections within the range of the hypothetical shallow donor or acceptor wave function. (ii) Due to the nano-crystalline structure, strain as well as boundary effects may considerably influence the electronic properties of the crystallites.
-Thus, additional doubts on the applicability of this textbook derivation arise from the grain size of the nano-crystalline GeSb$_2$Te$_4$ films being only of the order of 10 to 20~nm, see p.\ 4 of the supplementary information of Ref.\ \onlinecite{Sie.etal.11}.
-In the case of a Bohr radius of 100~\AA, the probability density would still have substantial finite values at a grain surface for almost all shallow impurity states.
+Furthermore, for the following two reasons, it is unlikely that conventional shallow impurity states played an important role in the experiment by Siegrist et al.: (i) Textbook derivations of the properties of a shallow impurity state consider a single impurity in an otherwise perfect infinite crystal.
+It is therefore questionable to make use of these results in a situation with a very large number of crystal imperfections within the range of the hypothetical shallow donor or acceptor wave function. (ii) Due to the nanocrystalline structure, strain as well as boundary effects may considerably influence the electronic properties of the crystallites.
+Thus, additional doubts on the applicability of these textbook derivations arise from the grain size of the nanocrystalline GeSb$_2$Te$_4$ films being only of the order of 10 to 20~nm, see p.\ 4 of the Supplementary Information of Ref.\ \onlinecite{Sie.etal.11}.
+In the case of an effective Bohr radius of 100~\AA, the probability density would still have substantial finite values at a grain surface for almost all shallow impurity states.